 If you choose to enroll in Part B, you can download the application from the Medicare Web site.

 |Part C (Medicare Advantage Plans)||A type of Medicare health plan offered by a private company that contracts with Medicare to provide you with all your Part A and Part B benefits.

 Medicare Advantage Plans include Health Maintenance Organizations (HMOs), Preferred Provider Organizations (PPOs), Private Fee-for-Service Plans, Special Needs Plans, and Medicare Medical Savings Account Plans.
 If you’re enrolled in a Medicare Advantage Plan, Medicare services are covered through the plan and aren’t paid for under Original Medicare.
 Most Medicare Advantage Plans offer prescription drug coverage.

 |Part D (Prescription Drug Coverage)||Adds prescription drug coverage to Original Medicare, some Medicare Cost Plans, some Medicare Private-Fee-for-Service Plans, and Medicare Medical Savings Account Plans.

 These plans are offered by insurance companies and other private companies approved by Medicare.
 Medicare Advantage Plans may also offer prescription drug coverage that follows the same rules as Medicare Prescription Drug Plans.

-If you’re retired and have coverage from a former employer, there are five things you should know.
+- If you’re retired and have coverage from a former employer, there are four things you should know.

-You can learn how the Affordable Care Act (Obamacare) affects Medicare by visiting their Affordable Care Act page.
+- You can learn how the Affordable Care Act affects Medicare by visiting their Affordable Care Act page.

 Medicare Contact Center Operations